alvarogarcia7/bank-kata-kotlin/README.md

 For the former, there's the production code.
 For the latter, a side étude implementing a state machine library (using a Car + its factory as the domain)

+In the implementation, it is less type-safe, less comfortable to work with this implementation, as the method signatures are quite ambiguous: any state is representable under the Transfer object.

 #### Either

 As Either (i.e., failed computation): [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-either)